tews-code/operating-system-in-1000-lines/website/en/03-overview.md

 ```bash
 $ touch Cargo.toml
 ```
-with just one package in our workspace for now.
+with just one member package in our workspace for now.

 ```toml [Cargo.toml]
 [workspace]